19hours/sg-statutes/Acts/Central Provident Fund Act.md

 77\.—(1) The Minister may, after consulting with the Board, make regulations —

+(a) to prescribe the date on which, or month in which, a person born on 29 February is deemed to attain a particular age in any year for the purposes of this Act, including different dates or months for different purposes;

+[Act 26 of 2016 wef 01/01/2018]

-(a) to provide for the manner of payment, collection and refund of contributions and any matters incidental thereto, including by electronic or other means;
+(aa) to provide for the manner of payment, collection and refund of contributions and any matters incidental thereto, including by electronic or other means;

+[Act 26 of 2016 wef 01/01/2018]

 (b) to provide for the disposal of amounts which are unclaimed, unpaid or otherwise remain in the Fund;